qaderi-coding/smart-generator/README.md

 Cool, to run the package for backend, follow the instructions below.
 - First, you need to create a folder where you will have your backend and frontend folders
-- Open up terminal and execute to the following commands
+- Open up terminal and execute the following commands
 ```
 mkdir Whitelist-Dapp
 cd Whitelist-Dapp